 - The Mirena® IUD lasts up to 8 years.

 - The IUD plus oral contraceptive pills can lessen bleeding and pain from endo.

-- The Nexplanon® Implant lasts for 3 years.
+- The Nexplanon® Implant is an approved method for years.

 Possible side effects: